Want to follow along with this writing? Sign up Today, it's free and easy

 Overall, this was absolutely fantastic.
 A phenomenal piece of writing--you're definitely very talented.
 Excellent job with this. :)

-almost 2 years ago Shia F said:
+about 2 years ago Shia F said:

 Description.
 Your descriptions are well-detailed, providing a vivid mental picture in your readers minds.
 You used great imagery here.
 Though, personally, I was a bit overwhelmed with the details.
 Maybe it's just because I have a short attention span.